The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The GCC telemedicine market grew at a CAGR of around 12% during 2015-2020.
-Looking forward, IMARC Group expects the market to continue its strong growth during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
+The GCC telemedicine market is expected to exhibit a CAGR of XX% during 2022-2027.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Telemedicine refers to the remote delivery of medical services by using a telecommunication network.
 These services are provided by adopting numerous portals, such as mobile health (mHealth) applications, video conferencing, remote patient monitoring (RPM), etc. Telemedicine helps in enhancing clinical management, providing access to high-end healthcare services, minimizing variations in diagnosis, etc. As a result, it is utilized across several medical specialties, including radiology, psychiatry, cardiology, neurology, dermatology, etc.